HarFis/departure-monitor/README.md

 ```

 ### Autostart
-+ Mark the script as executable: `chmod +x dep_moni.py`
++ mark the script as executable: `chmod +x dep_moni.py`
-+ follow this instructions (I used method 2): https://www.raspberrypi-spy.co.uk/2014/05/how-to-autostart-apps-in-rasbian-lxde-desktop/ (correct path: /home/pi/.config/lxsession/LXDE-pi/)
++ follow these instructions (I used method 2): https://www.raspberrypi-spy.co.uk/2014/05/how-to-autostart-apps-in-rasbian-lxde-desktop/ (correct path: /home/pi/.config/lxsession/LXDE-pi/)
-+ `autostart` file: add or modify so it looks similar to this:
++ add or modify the `autostart` file so that it looks similar to/like this:
 ```
 @lxpanel --profile LXDE-pi
 @pcmanfm --desktop --profile LXDE-pi